Code4HR/open-health-inspection-scraper/README.md

 	python scrapeHealthData.py
 	```

-4. After your first run through you will need to create a 2dsphere index on the geo field.
+4. After your first run through you will need to create a 2dsphere index on the geo field in MongoDB.

     ```
 	db.[state_abb].ensureIndex({'geo': '2dsphere'})